AverageHelper/ip-echo-vercel/README.md

 ## Usage

-A `GET` request to <https://ipv4.average.name/api> will return a JSON string containing the caller's IPv4 address.
+A `GET` request to <https://ipv4.average.name/api> will return a string containing the caller's IPv4 address.
 Note that, because this project is hosted on Vercel, and [Vercel does not support IPv6](https://github.com/orgs/vercel/discussions/47#discussioncomment-4314763), you will only see an IPv4 address from this endpoint.

 Navigating to the root returns an HTML file that defines a redirect to the `/api` endpoint, because Vercel is weird.